smartdevicelink/sdl_evolution/proposals/0211-ServiceStatusUpdateToHMI.md

   </enum>
 </interface>
 ```
+ Note that the only time when SDL would not be able provide the appID would be during the first StartService request for the RPC service before RAI was sent.

 The details of the use cases are as follows:
 (Note: Pop-ups on HMI side only serve as example.)